afterxleep/afterxleep.github.io/_posts/2020-07-01-combine-and-protocols-in-swift.md

 }
 ```

-Note that we are now using the *generator.namePublisher* we manually defined instead of *generator.$name*.
+Note that we are now using our manually exposed *generator.namePublisher* instead *generator.$name* as we did before.

 ## And now, let's fix the View
 In the original example, we are instantiating the ViewModel from the View, and we can continue to do the same, but just passing the Generator we want to use, like this: